jatinkrmalik/FOSSConf-23-Keynote/0_SLIDE_DECK/slides.md

 -> **Paging** <-
 ^

 -> **Virtual Memory** <-
 ^

 -> **Cache** (L1 vs L2) <-
 ^

 -> **Disk I/O** <-
 ^

 -> **IPC (Inter-Process Communication)** <-
 ^

 -> **Networking** (OSI model?) <-

 ---

+The things we talked about today are just the **tip of the iceberg**!
+^

+But, even if you are able to incorporate some of these in your daily coding, you will be **10x** in no time!
+^

+Also, this will help you a lot while **interviewing**!
+One of the most low hanging fruits to put yourself as an awesome **potential team mate**.

+---